All Products

 NULL);

-/* Submit a property. */
+/* Report a single property */

 int32_t demo_send_property_post(void *dm_handle, char *params)